gradle/gradle/design-docs/features/play-framework/play-application-in-ide/README.md

     Eclipse workspace:
     Eclipse project: play-app

+##### Implementation notes

+- IDEA content root and Eclipse project directory should be the project directory of the Gradle project containing the component
+- Module/project should have `null` Java source settings.
+- Eclipse natures and builders should be empty.
+- Classpaths/dependencies should be empty.
+- Manually test import into Eclipse and IDEA at this point

 ##### Out of scope

 - No sources or dependencies will be configured for the imported project.
 This will be handled in later stories.